sfaist/docs/api-reference/jobs.md

 }
 ```

-This mutation triggers the execution of a saved job.
+This mutation triggers the manual execution of a saved job.
 It performs the following steps:
 1. Fetches data from the associated source
 2. Applies the specified mapping to the data
 3. Transforms the result into the target format